andrzej-jedrzejewski/hive-jdbc-cloudera-jar/README.md

 jdbc:hive2://{host}:{port}/{database}[;<;,{:identifier}={:param}>]
 ```
 ![](https://github.com/andrzej-jedrzejewski/hive-jdbc-cloudera-jar/blob/master/images/driver_conf_masked.png)
 2. Then create a new Project Data Source using the new Driver.
-You have to specify hostname of hive server, database name and default URL.
+You have to specify hostname of hive server, port, database name and default URL.
 For cloudera cluster with Kerberos and SASL it is as follows:
 ```
 jdbc:hive2://hostname:10000/default;principal=hive/hostname@REALM;saslQop=auth-conf
 ```